CTAC provides the following services:

 Submit project to the CTAC Coordinator.
 You will need to submit the following:

-1 sets of drawings (minimum 18" X 24"), bound and stapled, with an Appendix B
+1 sets of drawings (minimum 18" X 24"), bound and stapled, with an Appendix B and table of contents

 1 completed Building Permit application(with contractor/sub-contractors/cost of construction).

 1 Letter of Authorization from the General Contractor listed on the permit (when applicable).

 1 Plan Submittal for CTAC Plan Review form

 1 completed Self-Gatekeeping Checklist

 Once project is accepted, the CTAC Coordinator will contact a vendor to pick up the plans to convert them into an electronic PDF format.
 The vendo will send the electronic file to the CTAC Coordinator along with a bill for the conversion services.
 This process could add one or more days to the process.

 Option: The customer may choose to perform this step themselves to avoid unnecessary time delays and pay for the plan conversion services.
 The customer may return to our facilities where Code Enforcement staff can assist them in submitting their project using our lobby computers (first time only).

 The CTAC Coordinator sets up the project and starts the plan review process